Saumendra N. Sarkar, Ph.D.

 - PhD Molecular Biophysics Unit, Indian Institute of Science

-- Assistant Professor, Dept. of Microbiology and Molecular Genetics
+- Associate Professor, Dept. of Microbiology and Molecular Genetics; Dept. of Immunology

 - Member, Immunology Graduate Program